-Alternative Admission.
-State Regents' Policy allows approximately eight percent of OSU's entering freshman class to be admitted through the Alternative Admission Program without meeting all of the initial academic requirements.
-UAS provides Alternative Admission students with a freshman orientation class (UNIV 1111) to help them adjust to the demands of college life, to learn how to become academically successful, to explore the various major options, and to make them aware of university rules and regulations.
-UAS strives to promote academic success by offering individualized academic advising tailored to students' needs, as well as by encouraging all OSU students to take advantage of the free tutoring available through the office.
-Academic advisers in UAS also enforce the required remediation of curricular and basic academic skills deficiencies.
+UAS freshmen enroll in a first semester freshman orientation class (UNIV 1111) to help them adjust to the demands of college life, learn how to become academically successful, explore various major options, and to make them aware of university rules and regulations.
+This class is taught by UAS advisers and select members of the University community in conjunction with UAS's Student Academic Mentor Program.
+UAS also strives to promote retention and academic success by offering individualized academic advising tailored to students' needs, as well as by encouraging all OSU students to take advantage of the free tutoring available through the office.
+Academic advisers in UAS enforce the required remediation of academic skills deficiencies, based on ACT area scores below a 19.
 After remediating deficiencies and completing one semester with a 3.0 GPA or higher or two semesters with a minimum 2.00 GPA, students may generally transfer to their academic college of choice, depending on their college and department's individual GPA requirements.